AnishDeveloper28/Peachy-Petal/README.md

-💄 Peachy Petal – Online Cosmetic Store
+💄 Peachy Petal – Online Cosmetic Store <br>
-🚀 Live Demo: Coming Soon
+🚀 Live Demo: Coming Soon <br>
-🔒 **Secure & Sleek Online Shopping for Beauty Enthusiasts
+🔒 Secure & Sleek Online Shopping for Beauty Enthusiasts <br>

-📌 Project Overview
+📌 Project Overview <br>
-Peachy Petal is a fully functional, secure, and visually appealing online shopping platform built for a modern cosmetic brand.
-Developed using HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL, the website ensures a smooth, seamless, and elegant shopping experience.
-From browsing beauty products to completing secure transactions, this platform is tailored for an enhanced user journey.
+Peachy Petal is a fully functional, secure, and visually appealing online shopping platform built for a modern cosmetic brand. <br>
+Developed using HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL, the website ensures a smooth, seamless, and elegant shopping experience. <br>
+From browsing beauty products to completing secure transactions, this platform is tailored for an enhanced user journey. <br>

-✨ Key Features:
+✨ Key Features: <br>
 ✅ User-Friendly Homepage – A visually captivating introduction to the brand and its products. <br>
 ✅ Responsive Design – Fully optimized for all screen sizes including mobile, tablet, and desktop. <br>
 ✅ Product Listing & Filtering – Easily browse and filter a wide range of cosmetic and skincare items. <br>